BYU-NLP-Lab/topicalguide/commentary.rst

 thought it was a bad idea too.

 1. set some config options...
-2. define some task_* functions, which get automajically collected by our friend doit.
+2. define some task_* functions, which get automatically collected by our friend doit.
-3. in the case of state_of_the_union, the only task\_ we define is task_extract_data
+3. in the case of state_of_the_union, the only task_ we define is task_extract_data
 4. define some helper functions which, though they pollute the local namespace, don't appear to get used.